 In each city, local officials are attempting to spark, guide and resource the redevelopment of four old public housing developments into thriving, mixed income communities where every resident can achieve a high quality of life, despite the extreme economic pressure to displace those who are lower income.
 We signed on to provide technical assistance because the leaders of these efforts are genuinely attempting to create the kind of underlying operating culture in each of the redeveloping neighborhoods that respects every human being as a contributing and valued member of the community.

 Both of these initiatives are long term and it is much too early to determine the results, but we are particularly encouraged by our ability to help create “rooms’ and “moments” where people are extreme income differences are getting to know one another and working together on small initiatives to improve the quality of life for everyone.
-To learn more about our approach in these highly chaotic and challenging conditions, we encourage you to read two reports recently authored by our partner, Joni Hirsch, linked here and a blog post we authored for Shelterforce Magazine on the challenge of “micro-segregation”, linked here.
+To learn more about our approach in these highly chaotic and challenging conditions, we encourage you to read two reports recently authored by our partner, Joni Hirsch, linked here and here and a blog post we authored for Shelterforce Magazine on the challenge of “micro-segregation”, linked here.

 It is important for us to note that we, like many others, remain skeptical of the promise of mixed-income communities to achieve much of what community development and affordable housing professionals, among others, are relying on it to achieve.
 We feel there are baked-in racial and class assumptions to this approach that need to be stated and challenged at every turn.
 There are also competing interests among those who advocate for, invest in, build, manage and live, in these places, which are dominated by the interests of owners/investors looking to maximize the return on their investment.
 However aspirational, and perhaps even achievable the goal of genuine and equitable mixing, it is not the only, nor even the most important goal of the major players involved.